-Note: during weekends, you have to rent staff rooms and bungalows for at least two nights.
+Note: during weekends, you must rent staff rooms and bungalows for at least two nights.

 Note: opening hours and ticket prices were updated in November 2021.
 In any case, recheck the official site before visiting.

-As you can see in the pricing table above, there are discounts for Israel Nature and Park annual subscribers (Matmon members).
+As shown in the pricing table above, there are discounts for Israel Nature and Park annual subscribers (Matmon members).
 Also, there are coupons for MAX owners.